Philippe Jules Mancini, Duke of Nevers

 Philippe Jules Mancini, 8th Duke of Nevers (1641–1707) was the nephew of Cardinal Mazarin, chief minister of France immediately after the death of King Louis XIII.
-He was the brother of the five famous Mancini sisters, who, along with two of their female Martinozzi cousins, were known at the court of King Louis XIV of France as the Mazarinettes.
+He was the brother of the five famous Mancini sisters, who, along with two of their female Martinozzi cousins, were known at the court of King Louis XIV as the Mazarinettes.

 Family

 Philippe was born in Rome in 1641.
 He was the son of Baron Lorenzo Mancini, an Italian aristocrat who was also a necromancer and astrologer.
 After his father's death in 1650, his mother, Geronima, brought her family from Rome to Paris in the hope of using the influence of her brother, Cardinal Mazarin, to gain them advantageous marriages.
 Philippe's five famous sisters were: